-These being said, let’s not waste a single second and let’s check out below the best cheap smartphones for seniors and older adults in 2017 (from the cheapest to the most expensive at the moment of writing this article).
+These being said, let’s not waste a single second and let’s check out below the best cheap smartphones for seniors and older adults for 2018 (from the cheapest to the most expensive at the moment of writing this article).

 BLU VIVO XL2

 BLU phones will often be found on lists of cheap smartphones and they’re there for a reason: they are good, reliable, durable and offer great performance for the money.
 The same can be said about the BLU VIVO XL2 which also comes with a great bonus: a large, 5.5″ display that will make everything easier to read on your phone.

-In terms of performance, I won’t go into all the details, but I can say that this one should perform really well when it comes to browsing the internet from your phone and even making Skype calls (or anything similar) with your family and loved ones.
-It has decent cameras for taking photos (a 13MP rear facing camera and an 8MP selfie cam) plus enough storage capacity to hold photos and videos or whatever other files you would like to store there.
+In terms of performance, I won’t go into all the details, but I can say that this one will perform really well when it comes to browsing the internet from your phone and even making Skype calls (or anything similar) with your family and loved ones.

 All in all, the BLU VIVO XL2 is a really good choice when it comes to smartphones for older citizens: it has a large screen, a bright high quality display and it is also pretty comfortable to hold and light despite the large size.